2 1/2 days in Bangkok.

 Then to Wat Pho to see the famous Emerald Buddha.
 Every season (summer, winter, dry, rainy) the King, or more recently the Crown Prince, dresses the Emerald Buddha in seasonal attire.
 It's kind of like the woman on everyone's street who has a goose she likes to dress up for each holiday.

-Nighttime, in my wanderings, I find another theatre and--what luck!--they had a traditional Thai dance performance that night.
 I bought a ticket and killed an hour by walking around the park.
 It was more like an exercise park.
-The paths were really running tracks, there was a huge group dance aerobics on, actual gym equipmentand these dudes, all over 60, playing hacky sack:
+The paths were really running tracks, there was a huge group dance aerobics on, actual gym equipment

 I ate something else from this guy: